nyu-database-design/spreadsheet-analysis/instructions.md

 - pivot table
 - chart

+### Save the spreadsheet

+Save the spreadsheet as a proper spreadsheet file (e.g. `.xslx`, `.numbers`, `.ods`) into your `data` directory.
+So you now have at least 3 files in the `data` directory: the original data file, the munged data file, and the spreadsheet file.

+**Note**: When submitting the exercise, if the data files are too large to upload to GitHub, you may upload them to a cloud storage service such as Google Drive or Box and then provide a clearly-labeled link to the files in the report you will write in the `README.md` file (more on that below).

 ### Write a report

 Write a report which displays the data and the results in the file named [README.md](./README.md).